Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

    "USER_REQUIRED","403","There is no user context."," ``{""explanation"": ""Please log in to do that."", ""message"": ""Forbidden"", ""reason"": ""USER_REQUIRED""}`` "
+   "MULTI_NOT_FOUND","404","- The username specified does not exist.
-   "MULTI_NOT_FOUND","404","* The custom feed name does not exist.
+   - The custom feed name does not exist.
+   ","

-   * The username specified does not exist."," ``{""fields"": [""multipath""], ""explanation"": ""that multireddit doesn't exist"", ""message"": ""Not Found"", ""reason"": ""MULTI_NOT_FOUND""}``
+   ``{""fields"": [""multipath""], ""explanation"": ""that multireddit doesn't exist"", ""message"": ""Not Found"", ""reason"": ""MULTI_NOT_FOUND""}``
    "
    "SUBREDDIT_NOEXIST","400","The specified subreddit does not exist at all.","